wawelgreg/maze-generator/README.md

 # Maze Generator

 Simple visualized maze generation program.
-Written with Python, Curses, and Vim.
+Written with Python and curses module, all written in Vim.

 ## Info